ortihan/blockchain-app/README.md

 # blockchain-app
- Demo blockchain application wtih backend in Node.js and frontend in Angular
+ Demo blockchain application with backend in Node.js and frontend in Angular